The south-western tower contains a ring of eight bells

 The new front three were recast from the three bells removed at Easter 1978 from the redundant church of St Margaret, Walmgate.
 The inscriptions from the Walmgate bells were reproduced on the three new bells.
 The peal was hung during June and July 1979, and the 'new' octave was first rung on 24th July 1979.

-Currently the bells are rung by a large group of young people (drawn from the band at St Lawrence and also students from the university) on Sunday evenings, usually from 7.00 pm.
-Ringing for the Saturday morning Service usually takes the form of a quarter peal.
+Currently the bells are rung by a large group of people drawn from the band at St Lawrence, the Minster and also students from the universities.
+The bells are rung prior to the morning Service on the 1st and 3rd Saturday ofc the month, usually in the form of a quarter peal.
 A quarter peal is a set length of ringing (usually 45 – 50 minutes) and the band is normally organised earlier in the week.

 Visiting Ringers & bands

-Visiting ringers are welcome to join us on a practice night (Sunday 7 – 8.30 pm) but it is advisable to check beforehand whether a practice is taking place.
+Visiting ringers are welcome to join us.
+It is advisable to check beforehand whether a practice is taking place.
 The bells are also available for peals, quarter peals and visiting bands.
 The peal fee is £40 irrespective of success (with the exception of losses due to mechanical failure).

 Please contact Kevin Atkinson if you wish to book the bells.